 Marish Academy Trust is committed to all pupils reaching their potential and in many cases exceeding expectations.
 This extends beyond attainment and general wellbeing to the development and achievement of the whole child as a unique individual and a potential role model and leader.
 The Schools in the Academy Trust are supported to improve outcomes for all pupils and pupil groups over time and within a truly inclusive learning community.
-Outreach is also provided to other schools locally, to share best practice for disadvantaged pupils and in school leadership.
+Outreach is also provided to other schools locally, to share best practice for those who are disadvantaged in some way, including those who have SEND and also to assist with training in school leadership.